 My dad and I stumbled into the mentoring relationship when I got into the real estate industry.
 I finally woke up around age 23 and realized that he was a pretty smart guy.
-We had a very informal relationship and I learned so much from him for the next ten years.
+He taught me how to lead and communicate, whether the audience is one or one thousand.
+We had a very informal relationship and I learned so much from him over the last three decades.

 My relationship with Sam Cupp was much more structured.
 I met with Sam for an hour and a half every other month for four years.
 I would share all my ideas and issues, and he would impart his wisdom and perspectives.

 I found my third mentor by signing up for Dan Sullivan’s Strategic Coach Program.
+He taught me how to discover and live in my unique ability, and ever expand my purpose.
 I actually started the program with one of his coaches for 3 years, until I could afford to bump up to Dan’s program.

 Become A Mentor